ycldingo/QuantumComputer_tw/README.md

 These short lectures are given for audience in various background, such as the feshman, college students majoring in Finance, students in Physics department, or those from industries and engineering people.

 ## Open House
-An open house was held on September 19, 2020 mainly for the high school students.
+An open house was held on September 19 2020 in National Taiwan University, which is mainly for the high school students.
+The event is supervised by MOST (Ministry of Science and Technology) Taiwan.
 - Lecture 1: [Overview on Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-overview.pdf)
 - Lecture 2: [Introduction to Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-introduction.pdf)
 - [Take-home exercise](https://github.com/ycldingo/QuantumComputer_tw/tree/master/exercise)